List of Bradford City A.F.C. managers

 Bradford City Association Football Club's first manager was Robert Campbell, who was given the role upon the club's election into the league in 1903 although the club was administered by a 13-man sub-committee.
 He left by mutual consent in 1905 to be succeeded by the club's most successful manager Peter O'Rourke in the first of two periods in charge of the club.
 O'Rourke's first spell as manager lasted 16 years, during which time he oversaw the club's first title and promotion in 1907–08 and the FA Cup success of 1911.
-David Menzies took over in 1921, but the club were relegated the following year.
+David Menzies took over in 1921, but the club was relegated the following year.
 The club continued to struggle and Menzies' successor Colin Veitch oversaw a second relegation in 1926–27 before O'Rourke returned to the club.
-During his second spell he brought the Division Three (North) title in 1928–29 when the club set a number of records which remain today.
+During his second spell he brought the Division Three (North) title in 1928–29 when the club set some records which remain today.
 O'Rourke resigned in 1930 to be succeeded by first Jack Peart then Dick Ray but the club were again relegated in 1936–37.

 Roy McFarland launched the club's revival during the 1980s.

-For half-a-century, City remained in the bottom two divisions of the Football League under a succession of managers until the 1980s brought an upturn in the club's fortunes.
+For half a century, City remained in the bottom two divisions of the Football League under a succession of managers until the 1980s brought an upturn in the club's fortunes.
 Former England international Roy McFarland was appointed player-manager in 1981, bringing instant success with promotion from Division Four in 1981–82.
 But he left in controversial circumstances to Derby County, to be replaced by another England international Trevor Cherry as player-manager from rivals Leeds United.
 Cherry oversaw a turbulent period at the club, which included City going into liquidation in 1983, the Division Three title in 1984–85 and the tragic fire on 11 May 1985.
 He was only the third City manager to win a trophy.